-That’s right.
-Our tap water sources are unique to New York and can’t be found anywhere else.
+NYC tap water is unique & can’t be found anywhere else.
 We use it for cooking, drinking, and just about everything else in between without even considering where it comes from.
 Yet, we’re still left with the question: how clean is NYC tap water?
-To find out, we will dive deeper into this topic and whether or not you should consider a HYDR8 bottleless water cooler to go along with your regular tap water source.

 Where is NYC Tap Water Sourced?

-Most people in the city don’t know that their tap water is sourced upstate in the Catskill and Delaware watersheds.
+Most people in the city don’t know that their tap water is sourced upstate in the Catskill Delaware & Croton watersheds 125 miles away.
 These two watersheds provide about 90% of the city’s water supply.
 Our water system taps into more than a dozen reservoirs and lakes around these areas.
 The Pepacton Reservoir in Delaware County is the largest, holding more than 140 billion gallons of water.
-The second largest is the Ashokan Reservoir in Ulster County, which contains more than 125 billion gallons.
+The second-largest is the Ashokan Reservoir in Ulster County, which contains more than 125 billion gallons.

 Thanks to the tireless efforts by a police force, illegal dumping is strictly enforced, which helps protect the conduits that bring the water to the city.
 Water from these large lakes and reservoirs is brought to New York City through the New Croton, Delaware, and Catskill Aqueducts and is then housed in the Kensico and Hillview reservoir in Westchester County.
 From there, our tap water flows into the five boroughs through Water Tunnels 1 and 2.